juliussun/pwa-todo-app/README.md

 ## Important Note

-- **Don't just List it, just do it:** Currently there is no functionality to get the listed items done on your behalf.
+- **Don't just list it, just do it:** Currently there is no functionality to get the listed items done on your behalf.